PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Experimental Settings

 \item[IPER] \textit{Implicit Persona, Explicit Rubric.} The user history $H_u$ is provided instead of an explicit persona, but a user-specific rubric is still generated and applied.

 \item[EPIR] \textit{Explicit Persona, Implicit Rubric.} An explicit persona (EP) is used to simulate the user, but no user-specific rubric is generated or applied. \end{description}

-\paragraph{Model Configuration and Experimental Setup} In this work, we use \texttt{LLaMA-3-70B}\footnote{meta-llama/Llama-3.3-70B-Instruct} as the backbone model for all generation components, including the initial plot generator $\mathcal{M}$, the expert agent $\mathcal{M}_\text{expert}$, the pseudo-user agent $\mathcal{M}_u$, and the refinement agent $\mathcal{M}_{\text{refine}}$.
-Each component shares the same model architecture and weights, differing only in the prompts provided for each role. \ueda{Details of the experimental setup, including computing environment and hyperparameter settings, are provided in Appendix~\ref{appendix:Implementation}.}
+For model configuration, we use \texttt{LLaMA-3-70B}\footnote{meta-llama/Llama-3.3-70B-Instruct} as the backbone model for all agent roles (generation, expert, pseudo-user, and refinement), with role-specific prompt designs.
+To examine generalizability, we additionally conduct experiments using \texttt{Mistral-7B}\footnote{mistralai/Mistral-7B-Instruct-v0.3} as an alternative backbone.
+Implementation details are provided in Appendix~\ref{appendix:Implementation}.